3 Ingredient Peanut Butter Oatmeal Balls

 These 3 ingredient peanut butter oatmeal balls take just 5 minutes to prepare and are a super quick and easy snack!
 They’re vegan, gluten free, and are a perfect little sweet treat.

-Whether you’re low on ingredients or just looking for an easy kid-friendly snack or dessert that comes together in minutes, you’re going to love these peanut butter oatmeal balls!
+Whether you’re low on ingredients or just looking for an easy kid-friendly snack or dessert that comes together in minutes, you’re going to love these 3 ingredient peanut butter oatmeal balls!
 I like to make these every week so that I can just grab one whenever I’m snacky.

 They are made with just 3 simple ingredients: oatmeal, maple syrup (or sweetener of your choice), and peanut butter!
 I also like to add mini chocolate chips to mine, but it’s totally optional.